-I have had this ear infection for more than a week.
+Question: I have had this ear infection for more than a week.
 It causes me headaches, and the pain on both of my ears is unbearable.
-I was hoping you could help me by telling me the possible causes of this pain.
+I was hoping you could help me by telling me the possible causes of this ear infection pain.

-I wish I could give you the answer without knowing more about your problem.
-Unfortunately, there are many different causes of ear pain, most can also cause facial pain as well.
+I wish I could give you an answer without knowing more about your problem.
+Unfortunately, there are many different causes of ear pain.
+Most can also cause facial pain as well.

-A middle ear infection is an infection in the space behind the ear drum.
-That typically comes with nasal congestion, such as from a cold, or can occur with change in pressure- such as in air plane flights.
+A middle ear infection is an infection in the space behind the eardrum.
+That typically comes with nasal congestion, such as from a cold, or can occur with the change in pressure- such as in airplane flights.
 Usually, the hearing will be diminished, and you won’t be able to “pop” your ears- that is opening the eustachian tube that goes to the back of the nose from the ear.
 It is usually (but now not always) treated with antibiotics and medications to open the nasal passages.

 An inner ear infection is deep to these structures, commonly viral, and frequently presents with a hearing loss, with or without feeling dizzy.